-By Capt(Navy) Sunday Daniel Atakpa
+By Capt(NN) Sunday Daniel Atakpa

 Three countries considered as being in the forefront of blue economy implementation – Republics of Ireland, Seychelles and South Africa – provide would-be implementers of blue economy with useful lessons.
 The lessons include the need for well-articulated blue economy policy, robust legal and institutional frameworks, effective maritime security as well as adequate and accessible marine and maritime data among others.
 Two of these lessons, blue economy legal and institutional frameworks, would be discussed in this piece.
 It is important to establish from the outset that blue economy legal and institutional frameworks are intrinsically linked because the former precipitates the latter, and both are triggered by blue economy policy.